 Percy Jackson: An Age Gone By

-It was here that Artemis found herself watching this scene, with a sad pang of regret.
-She stood on the pebbled shore of the lake, her sandals firmly burying the tops of her feet in the smooth pebbles, which had been rounded and gleaned over by the passage of time.
+Artemis, thus, found herself completely isolated, standing on the pebbled shore of the lake.
+She wedged her feet into the smooth stones as her sandals buried the tops of her feet in the smooth pebbles, rounded and smoothed over time.

-The water lapped without a sound against scattered driftwood and odd rocks that were within touch of the mirrored surface of the water.
+The water lapped without a sound against scattered driftwood and odd rocks that were within reach of the mirrored surface of the water.
 A familiar dread welled up inside her: feelings of remorse unable to be contained.
-It was an eternal problem of being a goddess, being that she had lived through this moment more times than she could count.
+It was the eternal problem of being a goddess, that she had lived through this moment more times than she could count.

 That was a lie.
-She didn't know why she kept trying to convince herself of not being obsessed on this certain issue.
+She didn't know why she kept trying to convince herself of not obsessing on this certain issue.
 Foolish… Selfish… Arrogant…

-Tears suddenly sprang into her eyes and she furiously wiped them away.
-Her hands involuntarily reached back over her head instantaneously, gripping the smooth hardwood grip of her bow, which was slung over her back.
+Tears tracked down her face and she wiped them away.
+Her hands involuntarily reached backwards over her head, gripping the smooth hardwood grip of her bow, which was slung over her back.
 The instinct was hard-wired in her being, but she had nothing to shoot.
 Nothing.

 "Sister, I thought I would find you here."

 Artemis scowled into the water, which had cleared enough to see her own reflection.
-A slender face, with high cheekbones, wild auburn hair, and piercing silver eyes stared back at her, unfortunately, her eyes were rimmed with red.
+A thin face, with high cheekbones, wild auburn hair, and piercing red-rimmed silver eyes stared back at her.
 'No one knew but one,' Artemis amended to herself.
 Standing up, she wheeled around to converse with her confidant.

-Artemis was short in her mortal form as a twelve-year-old girl, however, she was always in her twenties on this day and had given up trying to not be.
-Her mind and body worked against her on this day of the year, which only served as another horrible reminder.
+Artemis was normally in her twelve-year-old mortal form, yet she always took the form of a woman in her mid twenties on this day.
+Despite efforts to change this habit, her mind and body worked against every year, which only served as another horrible reminder.

-The goddess that stood just outside the tree line was tall, easily passing six feet, where she didn't even come close.
-'He liked that though.'
-Her mind sang a mental stream which she ruthlessly suppressed into oblivion.
+The goddess that stood outside the tree line was tall, easily passing six feet, where she didn't even come close.
+'He liked that though,' Her mind sang, a mental pathway that she ruthlessly suppressed.

-The tall goddess before her was cloaked in a pristine white toga, which was donned under a chest plate of the finest celestial bronze.
-The woman held nothing else, but her long double braided brunette hair and sympathetic grey eyes marked the Goddess as her wise half-sister: Athena.
+The tall goddess before her wore a pristine white toga under a chest plate of the finest celestial bronze.
+The woman, marked by her long double braided brunette hair and sympathetic grey eyes, was none other than her half-sister: Athena.

-Artemis looked over at her, standing rigid, putting up an instinctive front against any who questioned her at this annual time, but she immediately slumped her shoulders and promptly sat on the fine smooth pebbles under her feet.
+Artemis looked over at her, the instinct to put up an instinctive front against any who questioned her at this annual time racing through her mind.
+But instead, she immediately slumped her shoulders, her gaze drawn down to the pebbled shore.

 Artemis almost scoffed.
-"You've told me this, hundreds of times.
+"You've told me this hundreds of times.
 You know I cannot help it."
 That was the truth.
 Artemis was almost used to the vulnerability now, unlike other gods and goddesses.
-It was a mortal emotion and state of mind, but she relished it, on some occasions.
-This was, however, not one of them.
+It was a common emotion and state of mind for mortals, but she relished on some occasions.
+This was not one of them.
 Hate was something she was familiar with.
 Love… love was not.
-The two combined, to be felt for the same bygone person was something she would never hope to understand.
+Not anymore… anyway.
+The two combined, felt for the same bygone person, was something she would never hope to understand.